eProsima/Fast-DDS-docs/docs/advanced.rst

     Log::SetCategoryFilter(my_regex);

 The possible verbosity levels are :class:`Log::Kind::Info`, :class:`Log::Kind::Warning` and :class:`Log::Kind::Error`.

 When selecting one of them, you also select the ones with more priority.

-For example, selecting :class:`Log::Kind::Info` will select all of them, selecting :class:`Log::Kind::Warning` you select :class:`Log::Kind::Error` too, and selecting :class:`Log::Kind::Error`, you will only receive error messages.
+* Selecting :class:`Log::Kind::Error`, you will only receive error messages.
+* Selecting :class:`Log::Kind::Warning` you select :class:`Log::Kind::Error` too.
+* Selecting :class:`Log::Kind::Info` will select all of them

 To filter by category, you must provide a valid :class:`std::regex` expression that will be applied to the category.
 The categories that matches the expression, will be logged.